Jira (software): Description

 Jira is written in Java and uses the Pico inversion of control container, Apache OFBiz entity engine, and WebWork 1 technology stack.
 For remote procedure calls (RPCs), Jira has REST, SOAP, and XML-RPC interfaces.
 Jira integrates with source control programs such as Clearcase, Concurrent Versions System (CVS), Git, Mercurial, Perforce, Subversion, and Team Foundation Server.
 It ships with various translations including English, French, German, Japanese, and Spanish.

 Jira implements the Networked Help Desk API for sharing customer support tickets with other issue tracking systems.

 License

 Jira is a commercial software product that can be licensed for running on-premises or available as a hosted application.
+Jira was an open source tool available for anyone to download.
+Subsequently, the product was made closed-source and Atlassian created a business around this product.

 Atlassian provides Jira for free to open source projects meeting certain criteria, and to organizations that are non-academic, non-commercial, non-governmental, non-political, non-profit, and secular.
-For academic and commercial customers, the full source code is available under a developer source license.
+The full source code is available for its users to modify under a developer source license.